The Florida Bar

 • The time necessary to acquire sufficient education or training to find appropriate employment.

-• The services rendered in homemaking, child-rearing and the education and career-building of the other spouse.
+• The contribution of each party to the marriage, including, but not limited to services rendered in homemaking, child-care, education, and career-building of the other spouse.

 The court may consider any other factor necessary to do equity and justice between the spouses.